10 Common Household Items You Should Sell First During A Recession

 Power tools

-One set of items that you can sell quickly during a recession would be your old and gently used power tools.
+One set of items that you can sell quickly during a recession could be your old and gently used power tools.
 This is especially ideal if you have already purchased a new set of tools and have no real use for the old ones, or if you aren't planning any new projects for the foreseeable future.

 Americans coping with recession prices may sometimes save money by engaging in do-it-yourself projects around the home.
-According to a 2025 study Talker Research conducted in partnership with Lemi Shine, 80% of Americans are likely to engage in DIY projects to feel more in control when faced with financially uncertain times.
-Should the economic outlook continue to darken, you could take advantage of this by putting your own power tools on the market.
+According to a 2025 study that Talker Research conducted in partnership with Lemi Shine, 80% of Americans are likely to engage in DIY projects in order to feel more in control when faced with financially uncertain times.
+Should the economic outlook continue to darken, you could take advantage of this by putting your power tools on the market.

 Much like with gardening equipment, what buyers are willing to pay for a power tool can vary pretty widely.
 Some people will undoubtedly be hunting for bargains, and it's common for both individuals and retailers to list items at low prices simply to get rid of them.
-So, you may find certain tools or components put up for sale for as low as $10, but you might see similar products listed for ten times that or more.
+So, you may find certain tools or components put up for sale for as low as $10, or you might see similar products listed for ten times that or more.
 Tools from major brands like DeWalt may prove especially profitable if brand-loyal buyers are specifically seeking them out.
 So, it couldn't hurt to do a little research on a specific piece's value if you're dead set on making some cash for it.

 Gardening equipment